avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - You can leave the **Application** description field empty.

 Click on **Register application**.
 You'll be redirected to your Github Oauth App settings page.

-There you'll find your application's Client ID and Client secret.
-Keep this tab open, you'll need these values for our next steps.
+Next, click on **Generate a new client secret**.
+Once done, keep this tab open.
+We'll need these values for our next steps.

 Awesome, with your Github Oauth keys in hand select how you want to use Outstatic: